UniMath/agda-unimath/src/species/cauchy-product-species-of-types.lagda.md

-# Cauchy products of species of subuniverse
+# Cauchy products of species of types

 ```agda
 module species.cauchy-product-species-of-types where